cdwhitman/digital-form/README.md

 <h1>Digital Form Application</h1>

-<p>This app stores form data in a Firebase database and uses that data to auto fill the second form and then desplays the data in a filterable grid</p>
+<h3>This app uses a Firebase database to store form data.
+It then fetches the data to auto fill the same fields on second form, and takes the data from both form to desplay the data by submission in a filterable grid</h3>